TeemuKoivisto/svelte-tree-view/README.md

 ## Theming

 This library uses base16 theming, similar to react-json-tree.
-So basically instead of theming each value type (string, number, undefined etc) separately, you use the same color for all similar values.
+So basically instead of theming each type (string, number, undefined etc) separately, you use the same color for all similar values.
 Here's a repo that might explain it better https://github.com/chriskempson/base16

 The current default theme is the example monokai theme from react-json-tree with changed background color.
-You can define your own theme or use one for example here https://github.com/reduxjs/redux-devtools/tree/75322b15ee7ba03fddf10ac3399881e302848874/src/react/themes
+You can define your own theme or use one from for example here https://github.com/reduxjs/redux-devtools/tree/75322b15ee7ba03fddf10ac3399881e302848874/src/react/themes

-To use a theme, you can either provide an object or set CSS variables.
+To use a theme, you can either provide an object or set CSS variables (recommended).

 So either